Easy Sourdough

 pre-shape dough -

 This time after resting it’s time to pre-shape the dough.
 Dust your surface with flour and gently turn out your dough upside down onto the surface.
-If you have doubled the recipe to make two loaves, divide it into two at this point with the flat side of a metal bench scraper or a dough scraper.
+Divide the dough into two using the flat side of a metal bench scraper or a knife.
 Shape the dough into a ball really quite tight without tearing it.

 How to shape - youtu.be/vmb0wWKITBQ?t=686